hth313/OS4/doc/shells.rst

    combat computer.
 In such cases you may want to disable certain things that may distract the operator.
 Back in the days, OS4 would probably have been a great asset for such purposes.
-However, today we are probably more inclined to broaden rather than restrict the capabilities of the HP-41.
+However, today we are probably more interested in broaden rather than restrict the capabilities of the HP-41.